Comcast Sues Vermont Over Conditions On New License Requiring the Company To Expand Its Network - Slashdot

 Discontinue Cable (where I will have No High speed internet access) and limited TV services (too much tree coverage for satellite)

-Do deal with
+Do deal with what I have.

+Because Spectrum owns the cable and the miles of infrastructure.
+I am as an individual is mostly powerless.
+However we have these things called governments, where I and other members of my community can vote on who can make rules and encourage them my issues.
+Where they can act as an overall control on such a company where otherwise I would be powerless to do anything about.

 Re: (Score:3)